freepius/asVoyage-website/README.md

 * Use DataTable jquery plugin to Blog dashboard ?
 * Transform App\Util\MarkdownTypo to Silex provider
 * Locale depending on geo-localization
+* Migrate to PHP 5.4 (or better to PHP 5.5) : particulary, use Trait for \Silex\Application